avapolzin/spike/paper/paper.md

 # Acknowledgments

-AP is supported by the Quad Fellowship administered by IIE and thanks ....
+AP is supported by the Quad Fellowship administered by IIE and thanks Juan Guerra for his comments and his help deciding how to handle external C dependencies.

 # References